aMango-git/odin-recipes/README.md

 # odin-recipes
-Create a html document that will display a website for a recipe This exercise will consolidate my html learnings Familiarise with unordered and ordered lists
+Create a website comprising of recipes of my favourite foods.
+This project consolidates html learnings including ordered and unordered lists